alzithetrivialmind/CertiTrack/README.md

 Certificates live in filing cabinets.
 Test records are scattered across Excel files, WhatsApp groups, and handwritten logbooks.
 When an auditor asks for documentation, staff spend hours—sometimes days—digging through archives.

-One shipyard manager told us: *"We have 200+ assets.
+A plant manager once said: *"We have 200+ assets across three sites.
 Finding one certificate can take half a day."*

 **2. Expired Certificates Go Unnoticed**